lucilejones/fullstack-knowledge-base/Angular/forms.md

 # submitting and using the form
 We want to actually see what the user entered.
 In the app.component.ts we'll add a method, onSubmit().
 This should be triggered whenever the form is submitted by the user.
 And we'll want to output whatever the user entered.
 We first need to call the method.
 So back in the template, instead of doing a click listener on the button of the form, because the default html behavior would be triggered.
 And it will also trigger a JS event, the submit event.
+(The button does need to be of type="submit".)
 Angular takes advantage of this and gives us a directive we can place on the form element (as a whole).
 It's called ngSubmit and gives us one event we can listen to.
 <form (ngSubmit)="onSubmit()">...</form>
 This ngSubmit will be fired whenever the form is submitted.